M.Mus., 2004, Roosevelt University

 Performance opportunities at Miami University included the lead role in Puccini's Suor Angelica and the role of Olympia in Offenbachs Tales of Hoffmann with Miami University Opera Theater.
 At both institutions, she presented hour-long recitals of art songs and arias.

 Professor Dalton has been a member of the faculty at Olivet Nazarene University since 1996.
-Her teaching responsibilities include private and class voice, diction, music history and introduction to fine arts.
+Her teaching responsibilities include private and class voice and diction for singing.

 She is married to Dr. Ron Dalton, professor of practical theology at Olivet Nazarene University.
 They have three adult sons — John, James and Stephen.
 She sings for church services, weddings and civic organization events in the community.